Durham Access to Social Housing (DASH)

 Critical Priority applicants

-Applicants with extraordinary and unusual costs that are not normally incurred by most households can sometimes be given priority on the centralized waiting list.
+Applicants with extraordinary and unusual costs that are not normally incurred by most households can sometimes be given priority on the wait list for an RGI unit.

 Contact Durham Access to Social Housing for further details.